mastbaum/snoop/README.md

 SNO(+) Online Processing
 ========================
-snoop is the online processing and monitoring tool for the SNO+ data stream.
-It reads event data from the dispatcher and calculates statistics and generates trend plots for the data.
+snoop is an online data processing and monitoring tool developed for the SNO+ experiment.
+It reads event data from a file or `avalanche` dispatcher and calculates statistics.
 It is used to monitor the quality of the data being taken.

 Overview
 --------